The Final Edition

-The Final Edition is a 1932 American crime drama film directed by Howard Higgin and starring Pat O'Brien, Mae Clark and Morgan Wallace.
+The Final Edition is a 1932 pre-Code American crime tragedy film directed by Howard Higgin and starring Pat O'Brien, Mae Clark and Morgan Wallace.
 Made by Columbia Pictures, it is based on a story by Roy Chanslor.

 Synopsis

-The squabbling city editor and a hotshot female reporter eventually join forces to try and bring down a major crime syndicate, responsible for the murder of the new police commissioner.
+The squabbling city editor and a hotshot female reporter eventually join forces to try to bring down a major crime syndicate, responsible for the murder of the new police commissioner.